 From 2011-2018, GRuB operated a high school program called GRuB School, where students would come to GRuB for a 3 period block-class each afternoon.
 Every summer, we've continued to run a job-training program for youth as well.

-The Four Tenants of the GroundED Program
+The Four Tenants of the GRuB Youth Program Model

 All activities are based on four tenets found in our country’s best youth programs: